-The Act imposes a number of restrictions directly.
-These include:
+The Act would impose a number of restrictions directly.
+These would include:

-- (m) Place of sale restrictions.
-For example, approved products cannot be sold in convenience stores, supermarkets, liquor stores, temporary stores, or petrol stations. - (n) Advertising restrictions.
-Approved products cannot be advertised on television, radio, the internet, or in a newspaper or periodical.
-Advertising of approved products is confined only to inside the premises of a retailer, and must be limited to objective information. - (o) Purchase age.
-It is an offence to supply products to any person under 18 years old. - (p) Promotion restrictions.
-Approved products cannot be offered for free, and cannot be sold as part of a promotion.
+- (m) Place-of-sale restrictions.
+For example, approved products could not be sold in convenience stores, supermarkets, liquor stores, temporary stores, or petrol stations. - (n) Advertising restrictions.
+Approved products could not be advertised on television, radio, the internet, or in a newspaper or periodical.
+Advertising of approved products would be confined to inside the premises of a retailer, and would be limited to objective information. - (o) Purchase age.
+It would be an offence to supply products to any person under 18 years old. - (p) Promotion restrictions.
+Approved products could not be offered for free, and could not be sold as part of a promotion.